mwilliamson/mammoth.js/README.md

    each element is expected to be the result of a call to `mammoth.style`.
    See "Writing styles" for a reference to the syntax for styles.

+** `includeDefaultStyleMap`: by default, the style map passed in `styleMap` is combined with the default style map.
+   To stop using the default style map altogether, set `options.includeDefaultStyleMap` to `false`.

 * Returns a promise containing a result.
   This result has the following properties: